 Customer onboarding is the phase when your customer is beginning to use your product for the first time after the purchase.
 Every company wants their customers to pass through this stage as soon as possible.
 This is because they want their customers to reach that stage soon where the product usage becomes a part of their regular routine.

 Using the customer onboarding metrics is crucial because only through this you can measure the efficiency of your onboarding process and identify the areas that need improvements.
 Onboarding is the most usage-sensitive time for your customer because only during this phase, most of the customers decide whether to continue with the product or not.
-If onboarding fails, there is no way you can expect your customer to continue their subscription for the next month.
+If onboarding fails, there is no way you can expect your customer to continue their subscription for the next renewal cycle.

 So, let us begin looking at the five most important onboarding metrics that reveal the efficacy of your onboarding process.